afiaka87/clip-guided-diffusion/README.md

 <a href="https://colab.research.google.com/github/afiaka87/clip-guided-diffusion/blob/main/cgd_clip_selected_class.ipynb">Colab Notebook</a>

 _Note:_ `prompt` has been changed from a positional argument to the keyword argument `--prompt`.
-You amy also use `--prompt_min` to specify a prompt to penalize during generation.
+`--prompt_min` has been added to specify a prompt to penalize during generation.

 ---